OpenCageData/geosearch/README.md

 - A container to inject the geosearch into
 - An [OpenCage geosearch](https://opencagedata.com/geosearch) API Key

+This library comes as a plugin on [Algolia's Autocomplete](https://github.com/algolia/autocomplete), then, that creates an input and provides the interactivity and accessibility attributes.

-By configuring just those two required parameters (`container` and `key`) you can have an interactive geosearach experience for places all around the world].
-The library, based on [Algolia's Autocomplete](https://github.com/algolia/autocomplete), creates an input and provides the interactivity and accessibility attributes.
+By configuring just the two required parameters (`container` and `key`), you can have an interactive geosearach experience for places all around the world.

 ![header](/resources/screenshot-results-berlin.png)

 ## Usage

+For convinience, this library is published as differnt [packages](#Packages).
+For a simple usage we bundle it with the [Algolia's Autocomplete](https://github.com/algolia/autocomplete).
 To get started, with a simple HTML page, you need a container to anchor the geosearch into:

 ```html